LBOR Announces “LAWRENCE LIGHTS; Making Spirits Bright” Holiday Light Show

 The Lawrence Parks and Recreation Department Wee Folks Scholarship Fund guarantees youth the opportunity to participate in department activities and programs regardless of economic condition and ensures their participation in activities that have a positive impact on their personal development.

-Long Island Divided; Lessons Learned Join us as we review the inside investigation that shook up the Real Estate Industry.
+Video Replay – Lessons Learned: Long Island Divided Review the inside investigation that shook up the Real Estate Industry.
 Keynote speaker Bill Dedman, Pulitzer & Peabody award-winning investigative reporter, New York Times No. 1 bestselling author, will discuss how Long Island’s residential real estate brokerages reinforced racial segregation through illegal steering of customers.
-June…Read More
+Replay from…Read More